Aku Pellinen: Racing career

 Pellinen began his career in 2000 in karting.
 He switched to the Finnish V1600 Cup for 2009, winning the championship in 2010.
 He then went on to compete in the Trofeo Abarth 500 Europe series in 2011, taking the title in 2012.
-He switched to the Italian SEAT Ibiza Cup for 2013 having raced a single weekend in the championship in 2012, he finished 3rd in the championship standings in 2013.
+He switched to the Italian SEAT Ibiza Cup for 2013 having raced a single weekend in the championship in 2012, he finished third in the championship standings in 2013.
 He also raced a single weekend in Formula Abarth that year.
-In 2014 he took 4 victories, 4 podiums, 4 fastest laps and 1 pole position on his way to finishing 3rd in the European Touring Car Cup.
+In 2014, he took four victories, four podiums, four fastest laps and one pole position on his way to finishing third in the European Touring Car Cup.
 He also made a guest appearance in the SEAT León Eurocup series in 2014.
-He switched to the Porsche Carrera Cup Italy series in 2015, finishing 7th in the championship standings.
-That year he also raced two weekends in the Porsche Supercup.
+He switched to the Porsche Carrera Cup Italy series in 2015, finishing seventh in the championship standings.
+That year, he also raced two weekends in the Porsche Supercup.

-In March 2016 it was announced that he would race in the TCR International Series, driving a Honda Civic TCR for WestCoast Racing.
+In March 2016, it was announced that Pellinen would race in the TCR International Series, driving a Honda Civic TCR for WestCoast Racing.